MaeZhao/Agiltron-Switch-Evaluation-Toolkit/README.md

 - Install Visual Studio 2017 using .Net 4.7.1

 ## COMPLETED MILESTONES:
+- Created all application functions and interfaces from scratch based on a previous switch control application coded in C++
 - Completed UI for:
 	- New Switch Control Creation
 	- Add Step